udacity/simple_arm_c/README.md

 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)

 # simple_arm_C
-A mini-project to better explain pub-sub architecture in ROS
+A ROS node to demonstrate how ROS publisher works in C++.

 ### How to Launch the simulation?
 Make sure you have all the required ROS packages installed, and that this package is in your ROS workspace (assumed ot be `~/catkin_ws`.